oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

   In this workshop, you have learned how to use various APM features to detect a performance problem, analyze the data, and drill down to the cause of the problem.

-  You can use the APM Home page and Alarm details page to understand the potential issue in your application, use Monitors dashboard page to examine the collected data, and use Monitor history page and the APM Trace Explorer to drill down to the cause of the problem.
+  You can use the APM Home page and Alarm details page to understand the potential issue in your application, use the Monitors dashboard page to examine the collected data, and use the Monitor history page and the APM Trace Explorer to drill down to the cause of the problem.

   For more information on APM, refer to the OCI documentation, **[Application Performance Monitoring](https://docs.oracle.com/en-us/iaas/application-performance-monitoring/index.html)**.